NZDIS/fragme-apps/TicTacToe/Readme.txt

 This application requires both 'fragme' and 'jgroups3' in order to run.

-The relevant repositories comply with the following general structure:
+All relevant repositories comply with the following general structure:

 <Repository name>
 - src (Source files of repository)